 If you or your loved one is an Energy Employees Occupational Illness Compensation Program Act (EEOICPA) beneficiary or a Radiation Exposure Compensation Act (RECA) beneficiary, free home healthcare services may be available to help you and your family deal with the effects of a chronic respiratory illness.

 No matter the specific circumstances at hand, it is crucial that elderly patients who are dealing with chronic respiratory issues get access to the proper medications that they need to treat their condition.
 Beyond that, helpful home healthcare services — including medication management and respiratory therapy — may be accessed through EEOICPA or RECA.
+Helpful energy workers compensation programs can make all the difference.

 Common Respiratory Conditions are Covered Under EEOICPA and RECA